oryulin/puppet-training/README.md

 5. Puppet Master Tarball File:

    Download the [Puppet Master tar file](https://pm.puppetlabs.com/cgi-bin/download.cgi?dist=el&rel=7&arch=x86_64&ver=latest "Puppet Master Downloads") and extract it into the same directory as this project.

+   * The folder should be local to the directory of this project.
+     * If the folder is not local to this directory, please edit the bootstrap-puppetmaster.sh script and change the variable:
+       \$pe_folder_location

 <br />